mlehotay/ier/IER/IER-theory.md

 * non-decomposable without loss of system identity
 * not externally resolvable

-Only intrinsic tension is experiential.
+Only intrinsic tension can participate in experience.

 ---